-Between an on again-off again casino cruise, greyhound racing, and poker rooms, there are some legal gambling options in and around Jacksonville, Florida, however there aren’t any traditional, Las Vegas-style casinos in the immediate area.
+Between an on again-off again casino cruise and poker rooms, there are some legal gambling options in and around Jacksonville, Florida, however there aren’t any traditional, Las Vegas-style casinos in the immediate area.

 During normal traffic conditions, it would take you around 3 ½ hours to drive there, when going south on Highway 301 then Interstate 75.

 It’s a long drive to be sure, however should you decide to go, you’ll find yourself at one of the top ten largest casinos in the United States.